 Further, we know that Jesus was crucified near a well-traveled road, since passersby mocked him (Matthew 27:39; Mark 15:21, 29-30).
 The Romans selected conspicuous places by major highways for their public executions.
 The crucifixion probably took place on a hill, because it was visible at a distance (verse 40).
 As for the tomb or sepulcher, we’re told only that it was in a garden near the place of crucifixion (John 19:41).

 Rival sites of Jesus’ crucifixion and burial

 Various locations around Jerusalem have been suggested as the site of Jesus’ crucifixion and burial.
 But in recent times, only two have been deemed worthy of serious consideration.
-The traditional site lies within the area now occupied by the Church of the Holy Sepulchre (below), in the Christian Quarter of the Old City (see map below).
+The traditional site lies within the area now occupied by the Church of the Holy Sepulchre (at right), in the Christian Quarter of the Old City (see map below).
 The huge church embraces within its walls a hill called Latin Calvary, and nearby, the traditional tomb of Christ.

-The other contending location is a rocky hill—commonly called Gordon’s Calvary—just north of Jerusalem’s Old City (see map).
+The other contending location is a rocky hill— commonly called Gordon’s Calvary—just north of Jerusalem’s Old City (see map).
 It was named in honor of a British military leader, General Charles Gordon, who promoted the site in the 19th century.
 Near Gordon’s Calvary is a quiet garden, with a rock-hewn tomb popularly called the Garden Tomb, held by some to have been the sepulcher of Jesus.